michelacameletti/risultati_modello_inla/README.md

 - Lin 97-98: could you move the code availability to the methodology section?

-**Now the code availability belongs to the "Software" subsection at the end of the "Materials and Methods" section.**
+**Now the code availability belongs to the "Implementation" subsection at the end of the "Materials and Methods" section.**

 - Line 128: in stead of with positive trend write "with concentrations decreasing towards the north"?